-Stephanie L. Wehnau is the Director of the Center for Survey Research.
+Steph Wehnau is the Director of the Center for Survey Research.
 In her role, Steph cultivates relationships with research partners in order to develop projects, writes and submits research proposals/grants, and manages a large project portfolio.
 She has lectured on survey research methods, questionnaire design, and cognitive interviewing.
 Steph is a member of the American Association for Public Opinion Research and has received graduate training through the Joint Program in Survey Methodology, the nation's oldest and largest program offering graduate training in the principles and practices of survey research.
 She holds a Master of Science in Administration of Justice from Shippensburg University as well as a Bachelor of Arts degree in Administration of Justice and minor in Political Science from The Pennsylvania State University.
-Prior to joining the Center in 2003, Ms. Wehnau conducted research for the Sociology Department at Penn State and the Office of Juvenile Justice and Delinquency Prevention at the Pennsylvania Commission on Crime and Delinquency.
+Prior to joining the Center in 2003, Steph conducted research for the Sociology Department at Penn State and the Office of Juvenile Justice and Delinquency Prevention at the Pennsylvania Commission on Crime and Delinquency.

 Timothy Servinsky, Project Manager, has worked at the Center for Survey Research since 2006.
 He holds a Graduate Certificate in Applied Statistics from The Pennsylvania State University and a Bachelor of Arts degree in Communication from West Chester University of Pennsylvania.
 Mr. Servinsky has previous experience in marketing and public relations.
 Mr. Servinsky has extensive experience in web survey administration and other survey-related technologies.
-In addition to his technology work, Mr. Servinsky works on a variety of other research activities, including conducting data analysis, keeping up with survey methodology trends, and serving as a lead report editor and writer..
+In addition to his technology work, Mr. Servinsky works on a variety of other research activities, including conducting data analysis, keeping up with survey methodology trends, and serving as a lead report editor and writer.
 He is also a member of the American Statistical Association.
 In addition to research, Mr. Servinsky is passionate about music and non-profit work.
 He has performed extensively throughout the Harrisburg area, including with the Harrisburg Singers, the Harrisburg Symphony, the York Symphony, and Theatre Harrisburg, where he has appeared in numerous productions.

 Research Assistants at the Center for Survey Research conduct on-site data collection and assist with focus groups and surveys.
 All research assistants have completed online human subjects training administered through Penn State University’s Office for Research Protections.